Willie169/Android-Non-Root/README.md

 TrackerControl (also known as TC) can be installed from F-Droid: <https://f-droid.org/packages/net.kollnig.missioncontrol.fdroid>.

-**WARNING**: Please avoid use the Google Play version because it doesn't have the feature like trackers blocking in order to comply with Google's terms.
+**WARNING**: Please avoid use the Google Play version because it doesn’t have the feature like trackers blocking in order to comply with Google’s terms.

 * Blocking trackers can be used independently or with proxy (such as Prxoy mode of InviZible Pro).
 * TrackerControl has a `Traffic log` feature for free, which can help a lot in identifying which trackers should be unblocked when the services crash.
-* This tutorial section, including the setting `.xml`, can be used in NetGuard as well because TrackerControl uses NetGuard's code.
-However, `Traffic log` feature is not available in NetGuard's free version but only available in Pro version.
+* This tutorial section, including the setting `.xml`, can be used in NetGuard as well because TrackerControl uses NetGuard’s code.
+However, `Traffic log` feature is not available in NetGuard’s free version but only available in Pro version.
 NetGuard is available on F-Droid: <https://f-droid.org/packages/eu.faircode.netguard> or Google Play: <https://play.google.com/store/apps/details?id=eu.faircode.netguard>.
-* You have to disable monitoring of apps route traffic through Tor itself within TrackerControl, such as Tor Browser, and Termux if you're using `tor`, `torsocks`, or similar things.
+* You have to disable monitoring of apps route traffic through Tor itself within TrackerControl, such as Tor Browser, and Termux if you’re using `tor`, `torsocks`, or similar things.

 ### Configure TrackerControl to Block Trackers without InviZible Pro